JHQA/apiTest/README.md

 -To get started-
-Add user name and key the credential portion of every test file.
+Add a user email and key to the credential portion of every test file.

     # Credentials
     email = ''